andrewabest/AWS-Workshop/Exercise2.md

 2. Spend a some time getting familiar with what it is doing
 * How does the template get from our local machine to AWS?
 * How do we supply parameters that our CloudFormation template requires?
-3. Grab Parameters.ps1 and copy it into .\Exercise2\Private.
+3. Open .\Exercise2\Parameters.ps1.
 Update the ResourcePrefix parameter to your initials, and take note of the other parameters provided
 4. Create an empty file named Webserver.template in .\Exercise2\Templates
 5. Build your template's [Skeleton Structure](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html)
 6. Define your [Security Group Template](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html)